mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 1. Make sure the implementation file imports [NSBundle+MGLAdditions.h](../darwin/src/NSBundle+MGLAdditions.h).
 1. Use the `NSLocalizedStringWithDefaultValue()` macro:
   * `key` is a unique identifier that won’t change if the user-facing text ever needs to change.
-  * `tbl` is `Foundation` in code shared between the iOS and OS X SDKs, or `nil` otherwise.
+  * `tbl` is `Foundation` in code shared between the iOS and macOS SDKs, or `nil` otherwise.
   * `bundle` is `nil`; the redefined macro looks for the SDK bundle at runtime and ignores this argument.
   * `val` is the English string.
 1. _(Optional.)_ When dealing with a number followed by a pluralized word, do not split the string.
 Instead, use a format string and make `val` ambiguous, like `%d file(s)`.
 Then pluralize for English in the appropriate [.stringsdict file](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/StringsdictFileFormat/StringsdictFileFormat.html).
 See [platform/darwin/resources/en.lproj/Foundation.stringsdict](../darwin/resources/en.lproj/Foundation.stringsdict) for an example.
 Localizers should do likewise for their languages.
 1. Run `make genstrings` and commit any changes it makes to .strings files.
-The make rule also updates the OS X SDK’s strings tables.
+The make rule also updates the macOS SDK’s strings tables.

 ## Testing